nanomsg/nng/docs/ref/api/logging.md

 The {{i:`nng_system_logger`}} attempts to use an appropriate system facility to log messages.
 For POSIX systems, this means using `syslog` to process the messages.
-For other systems the defauilt behavior may be the same as `nng_stderr_logger`.
+For other systems the default behavior may be the same as `nng_stderr_logger`.

 ## See Also